bobo-nums/ece445/notebooks/bowen/README.md

 We also researched how to smoothly switch between two different power sources and found something called a power mux.
 However, none of the components could support a 24V input, so we might need to find something else, or switch to 12V LEDs.

 ## 2/8/22 - First TA meeting
+Today, we met with Qingyu and went over our proposal.
+He said we were progressing nicely, but he did have some comments.
+He advised us to:
+- figure out how to demonstrate our final product
+- add numbers and details to the high level requirements
+- list specific communication protocols on our block diagram
+- talk to another TA or professor about our power electronics questions

+We were unsure if the 24V input switching was possible between the solar panel and grid power, so we will need to talk to someone with more experience in that field.